Kathryn C. Oleson

 I teach a range of courses including Introduction to Psychology, Research Design and Data Analysis, Social Psychology, and a number of upper level seminars in Social Psychology – Interpersonal Perception, Stereotyping and Prejudice, and The Social Self.
 I seek to actively involve students in the learning process and to help them develop important skills in writing, research, and critical thinking.
 In my courses, students are engaged with research design and implementation that involves the collection and analysis of new data.
 (Follow links to course descriptions for additional details.)

 Much of my research has examined the reactions of students' social selves in challenging academic contexts, concentrating on self-doubt, achievement goals, academic procrastination, and behavioral strategies.
 Currently, my primary research project is exploring ways to make the college classroom more inclusive, with a particular focus on classroom dynamics.
 I am conducting both qualitative and quantitative research exploring perceptions and classroom experiences.
 My focus is on undergraduate students and faculty members' understanding of unproductive and productive discomfort, safety, and learning to provide a richer understanding of the complicated dynamics that occur in the classroom environment.
-A website on my current research on discomfort, safety, and learning will be on-line later this academic year.
+A website for my book on inclusive classroom dynamics, including my current research on discomfort, safety, and learning is at inclusiveclassroomdynamics.com.

 Selected Recent Publications